brettsheffield/lmdb_blog/README.md

 `blog_write index < post1.html`

 NB: HTML must be well formed.
 Any mismatched tags will result in a 500 server error.
-Lets all write well-formed HTML :-)  HTML must be contained within a single outer pair of tags.
+Let's all write well-formed HTML :-)  HTML must be contained within a single outer pair of tags.
 I suggest `<html> </html>`.

 You can output it again with: